A good designer can turn any chaos into a product…

 I am a fashion, textile and jewellery designer and artist.
 I was born in the Netherlands, and raised in Singapore, Austria and Japan via the expat international school system.

-I graduated from Central St Martin’s School of Art and spent several years afterwards in London developing my own brand.
+I graduated from Central St Martin’s School of Art in London and spent several years afterwards in London developing my own brand.
 My thing was making limited edition designs by upcycling vintage clothes using fabrics I had collected from all over the world, and sold these at the London markets.
 I also sold fashion fabric prints to DKNY, Isaac Mizrahi, Gap and many others.
-Finally I launched my own printed womenswear label: Cassandra Postema London, which was awarded New Generation sponsorship by the British Fashion Council.
+Finally I launched my own printed womenswear label: Cassandra Postema London, which was awarded New Generation sponsorship by the British Fashion Council to show at London Fashion Week.

-My brand got coverage in Vogue, Elle, Marie Claire, Cosmopolitan and other high profile magazines through sales in London’s hippest boutiques such as The Cross, Koh Samui and Anna, where celebrities such as Nicole Kidman, Kelly McDonald and Sophie Anderton bought pieces.
+As a seasoned London market stall holder, and then as a London Fashion Week designer, my brand got coverage in Vogue, Elle, Marie Claire, Cosmopolitan and other high profile magazines through sales in London’s hippest boutiques such as The Cross, Koh Samui and Anna, where celebrities such as Nicole Kidman, Kelly McDonald and Sophie Anderton bought my designs.

-After some years, I began to search for a way to integrate recycling and sustainable practices with my design skills.
-In Cambodia I found many charities trying to help marginalised people groups through income generating projects.
-I also talked to various struggling artisans.
+Still looking for my place in the world as a designer, I began to search for a way to integrate artisanship, recycling and sustainable practices with my design skills.
+In Thailand I volunteered with NightLight which helps red light district workers retrain as jewellery producers.
+Then in Cambodia I found many such charities trying to help marginalised people groups through income generating projects.
 Finally, armed with production, sourcing and brand concept knowledge, I launched Emi & Eve in 2013.

-Emi & Eve works with artisans to make jewellery from war time bullets and artillery shells.
+Emi & Eve works with jewellery artisans to make jewellery collections from war time bullets and artillery shells.
 This journey has spanned Cambodia, Bangkok, Singapore, Rome and Bali.
 It has been an epic story of hope and survival despite many obstacles.
-Some of which:
+Some of which were:

-- Working with producer groups with very different (unhelpful) work ethics
+- Working with producer groups with very different work ethics

 - Landing a distributor deal before production had ever been scaled

-- Realising the business concept was not feasible the way we had set it up
+- Realising the business concept was not feasible the way we had set it up, and fixing this as we went along

 And some of the milestones:

-- Being able to donate products and contribute funds to the NPA and their landmine detection dogs and women dog handlers
+- Being able to donate products and in this way contribute funds to the NPA and their landmine detection dogs and women dog handlers

 - Being asked to speak and then mentored in jewellery making at Loupe, the art foundation owned by Chow Tai Fook, only China’s biggest jewellery retailer